Raalzz/raalzz.com/src/pages/2019-05-31-post-one/index.md

 ### **Day 2 :**

 We attended the session it was Good, we got a clear idea about how to compress the key feature of our product and keep in front of the judges.
 Finished the session and we came back to coding.
-I was still figuring out how to create required APIs, I called my colleague Krishna Muddi for the help, It was almost 12:30 am, but Krishna helped a lot, he was awake till 6:30 am so that we finish the backend process correctly.
+I was still figuring out how to create required APIs, I called my colleague [Krishna](https://www.linkedin.com/in/krishna-muddi-62207274/ "Krishna Muddi") for the help, It was almost 12:30 am, but he helped a lot, he was awake till 6:30 am so that we finish the backend process correctly.
 By 10:00 am Everything was done, All the features were working fine.
 We Uploaded the Project Code, Product Logo, Team members name to the given website as per angel hacks submission process.

 Our team number was 29.
 They called us to pitch the product, we went inside Jash started the pitch followed by me, I explained how all it works and what problem it solves.
 By the time I finished, it was 2 minutes we didn't have much time for QnA.
 We came out, it was mixed feelings.
 All kept their laptops inside their bag.
 Took a seat in the main hall, grabbed some coffee, waiting for the results.